Aerobota/re_indirect_search/README.md

 ### Notes for RoboEarth Final Demonstrator
 -	Fine tuning the parameters is still a TODO.
 You may see some surprising values.
+-	For naming convensions see data/objectDefinitions.txt.
+This file has a one-to-one mapping between KnowRob definitions and the names used in the NYU dataset.